Skillet Fried Okra

 Storage: Fried okra should be placed in an airtight container or plastic freezer bag within two hours.
 Store in the refrigerator and consume within four days.

 Reheating: Preheat the oven to 350 degrees.
-Place fried okra in a single layer on a cookie sheet and bake for 5-10 minutes until heated through.
+Place fried okra in a single layer on a sheet pan and bake for 5-10 minutes until heated through.
+You can also reheat the okra in a 350 degree air fryer for five minutes.

 Freezing: I do not recommend freezing this recipe.
 Okra becomes watery and the texture changes after freezing and thawing.